neonspectra/Cataclysm-2040/doc/COMPILING/COMPILING.md

 To build Cataclysm on Mac you'll need [Command Line Tools for Xcode](https://developer.apple.com/downloads/) and either the [Homebrew](http://brew.sh) or [MacPorts](https://www.macports.org/) package manager for installing build dependencies.
 The maintainer of this project has not tested builds with MacPorts, and Homebrew is recommended.

-Unlike DDA, CD2040 does not have a Homebrew formrla for building, unfortunately.
+Unlike DDA, CD2040 does not have a Homebrew formula for building, unfortunately.
 As of this writing, I'm only one person and the amount I can reasonably do is very limited.
 The instructions below are for compiling CD2040 from an Apple Silicon Mac.

 Furthermore, CD2040 is **only** supported on Apple Silicon.
 I don't have an Intel Mac, and they're on the way out anyway.
 If you want to compile it for Intel, you're on your own.
 Same goes for cross-compilation from a different platform.